Sunrise service: In the United States

 Many churches in the American South still hold traditional sunrise services in cemeteries as a sign of recognition that Jesus no longer lay in the tomb on Easter morning.
 The service starts early in the morning and is timed so that the attendants can see the sun rise when the service is going.
 Services usually loosely follow the format of the church's normal service and can include music (hymns or praise band), dramatic scenes and the Easter message.
 After the service, the church may serve a breakfast for the attendees.

-The most famous Moravian Sunrise Service in the United States is probably that of the Salem Congregation in what is now Winston-Salem, NC, held annually since 1772.
+A famous Moravian sunrise service in the United States is that of the Salem Congregation in what is now Winston-Salem, NC, held annually since 1772.
 More than six thousand worshipers gather before dawn in front of the church to proclaim the Resurrection.
 The worshipers then move in procession to the historic graveyard, or "God's Acre".
 Brass choirs from twelve congregations, totaling over five hundred members, play hymns antiphonally during the procession.
 The service concludes with a proclamation of faith and hymns of hope.

 In 2012, in Washington D.C., thousands of individuals gathered at the Lincoln Memorial for the ecumenical 34th “Sunrise Celebration” Easter service, a Washington tradition for Christians of all denominations.
 The tradition goes back for more than three decades.

 Another long-running sunrise service dates back to 1944 atop Stone Mountain near Atlanta.
 The park opens extremely early at 4am, and the skylift operates early as well to carry worshipers to the top and back down again.

-Historic Jamestown Island is the site of an Easter Morning Sunrise Service in Virginia.
-Worshipers have gathered at the Foot of the Cross next to the James River annually since the 1950s.
-Local Clergy and Volunteers lead the Ecumenical Program, with an average attendance of 500 - 750 people.

-In the UK

-Many Christian Churches join together to have a Sunrise service on Easter Day on a high piece of ground, or on the beach.
-Local churches around Dymchurch, Kent meet at 6.00 am to praise God for raising Jesus from the dead.
-They have the informal service on Dymchurch beach as they see the sun rise.